Posts Tagged ‘child costs’

 Income Loss From My Wife Being a Stay at Home Mom

-After posting “How I Have Lost Over Half A Million Dollars Having Kids, So Far!”, I started thinking how many of my family and friend’s spouses work.
+After posting “How I Have Lost Over Half A Million Dollars Having Kids, So Far!”, I started thinking about how many of my family and friend’s spouses work.

 So, I decided to go out to the website: money.com to use their calculator for net worth and see what the median (the median, mind you) net worth would be for someone in our conservatively theoretical income range!
 The number came out to be $644,100.